-Basis Management Administration Applicability It is applicable to business concerns i.e. profit-making organization.
-It is applicable to non-business concerns i.e. clubs, schools, hospitals etc. Influence The management decisions are influenced by the values, opinions, beliefs & decisions of the managers.
-The administration is influenced by public opinion, govt. policies, religious organizations, customs etc. Status Management constitutes the employees of the organization who are paid remuneration (in the form of salaries & wages).
+On the Basis of Usage: - Basis Management Administration Applicability It is applicable to business concerns i.e. It is applicable to non-business concerns i.e. profit-making organization. clubs, schools, hospitals etc. Influence The management decisions are influenced by the values, opinions, beliefs & decisions The administration is influenced by public opinion, govt. policies, religious of the managers. organizations, customs etc. Status Management constitutes the employees of the organization who are paid remuneration (in the form of salaries & wages).
 Administration represents owners of the enterprise who earn return on their capital invested & profits in the form of dividend.